-This series of blog posts will elaborate on transformations and changes within organisations and will cover the common sense regarding why the changes are needed.
-The common sense will be separated in two parts depending on scaling, where we will start with common sense that we have regardless scaling or not.
+This series of blog posts will elaborate on transformations and changes within organisations and will cover the common sense regarding why the changes are needed, what to think about, and what to be vigilant to.
+The common sense will be separated in two parts depending on scaling, where we will start with common sense that we have regardless of scaling or not.
 Both parts will also be divided into a common sense of free will, and a part where our free will is strongly affected by external forces wanting us to ignore our own common sense.
 The latter is of course scary, but unfortunately not uncommon.
 Every blog post will consist of some different common sense.

 But, first of all we need to go through what is meant by scaling, since there are three common meanings, which we need to understand, since they are all important when transforming organisations to go agile.

 We have horizontal scaling (scale outwards), which means that we for example already have agile software development, and we need to scale agile to the other silos within the organisation.

 The second one is vertical scaling (scale upwards), which means that we scale upwards through the whole organisation up to and including the top management.